sav-che/TL-2/Authors/Tavares, Joaquim da Silva {std. J. Tavares}.md

-> [!cite] BHL link: this entry starts at [page 185](https://www.biodiversitylibrary.org/item/103683#page/195/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 185](https://www.biodiversitylibrary.org/page/33212227) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Tavares, Joaquim da Silva (1866-1931), Portuguese clergyman (S.J.), cecidiologist and entomologist; in Portugal until 1910; in exile in Argentina and Brazil 1910-1914; settled in Galicia, Spain 1914; one of the founders of *Brotéria*. (*J. Tavares*).
+Tavares, Joaquim da Silva (1866-1931), Portuguese clergyman (S.J.), cecidiologist and entomologist; in Portugal until 1910; in exile in Argentina and Brazil 1910-1914; settled in Galicia, Spain 1914; one of the founders of *Brotéria*.
+**Abbreviated name**: *J. Tavares*

 #### Herbarium and types